vipers-web-design/private-repo-readme/feedverse-README.md

 - The geneology tree

 ### Settings
-- Privacy
-- Need ideas....
+- "Profile" / "Profile & Tagging" tab
+  - Limit who can post on your wall
+- .... need more ideas

 ### General
 - Proper error messages if queries fail